redFrik/udk10-Embedded_Systems/udk140123/README.md

 put the following code in to a file with `pico pwm_control.py`.  run it with `sudo python pwm_control.py`

 ```

-# simple program to control two leds or servos via pwm on a beaglebone black
+# simple program to control two servos via pwm on a beaglebone black running sc
-# note: must use transistors or uln2803a to protect the pins

 import Adafruit_BBIO.PWM as PWM
 import time